ricardoamaro/drupal8-docker-app/README.md

 # COMMUNITY CONTRIBUTIONS

-If you want **Code and Database persistence** with Drupal8 code on the "web" folder and mysql on the "data" folder:
+If you want **Code and Database persistence** with Drupal8 code on the "local/web" folder and MySQL on the "local/data" folder:

 ```
 git clone https://github.com/ricardoamaro/drupal8-docker-app.git